-The following are the California veterans’ benefits programs for 2018.
+The following are the California veterans’ benefits programs for 2018 and 2019.

 Education Benefits for California Veterans

 In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.

 California National Guard Education Assistance Award Program (CNGEAAP)

 The California National Guard Education Assistance Award Program (CNGEAAP) issues financial awards to qualifying members of the California National Guard (CNG) and State Military Reserve (SMR).

 This financial education benefit can pay for up to 100% of fees at the Universities of California, California State Universities, and California Community Colleges.

 It can also be used for eligible California proprietary and public institutions.

 With combined military training and a civilian education in areas such as engineering, nursing, communications and information technology,

 California’s National Guard members will be able to serve on two fronts.